rsln-s/web/content/projects.md

 ### Python interpreter
 ##### Fall 2018

 Implemented an interpreter of a subset of Python 2.7 from a yacc-able version of the full Python 2.7 grammar.
-Includes AST generator, type system, functions, recurison, scope management and more. <br>
+Includes AST generator, type system, functions, recursion, scope management and more. <br>
 C++, flex, and bison. <br>
 For CPSC 8270 "Translation of programming languages".